About The Science Of Chocolate

 While hosting my tastings, people would often ask where they can locate the makers of the incredible chocolate they tasted.
 It was (and is) a real challenge for people to locate makers.

 I looked online to see if any bean-to-bar map existed that I could refer them to, but unfortunately none did.
 So I took on what felt like an impossible undertaking, and in 2017 began creating the very first map dedicated to bean-to-bar chocolate makers.
-I eventually added a category for retailers, cacao distributors, growers, equipment manufactures, and researchers.
+I eventually added other categories such as cacao distributors, growers, equipment manufactures, and researchers.
 Eventually this map became an app with the help of a bean-to-bar friend, and here we are!
 An incredible tool that is free for everyone to use, share, and connect to.

 The original map was a desktop version, which you can still access here.